lemonade2020/pdsnd_github/README.md

 Project Bikeshare

 ### Description
-An interactive program with users to show bikeshare data in three US major cities
+A program that creates an interactive experience by showing bikeshare data in three US major cities according to user's choices.

 ### Files used
 chicago.csv